 More than 10% of tumours that affect humans are the consequence of viral infection.
 These tumours include cervical cancer, different types of leukemia, liver and skin cancer.
 The Congress, which starts at 5 pm, will host several key experts in the field to discuss the most innovative discoveries, strategies, and cures available today.

-On Thursday, 12 July, John Schiller, NIH, Maryland, Bethesda, USA, world leader in DNA Tumour Virus research and co-inventor of the HPV vaccine, will discuss the challenges for how the field can continue to improve cancer therapy.
-He is a major advocate and driver of the HPV vaccine.
-Silvio Perea, CIGB, Havana, Cuba, historic Affiliated Centre of the ICGEB, will present a novel therapeutic against HPV induced cancer in clinical trials in Cuba.
-John Doorbar, Department of Pathology, University of Cambridge, will present disinfection and prevention strategies in clinical settings.
+On Thursday, 12 July, John Schiller, NIH, Maryland, Bethesda, USA, world leader in DNA Tumour Virus research and co-inventor of the HPV vaccine, discusses the challenges for the way in which the field can continue to improve cancer therapy.
+Silvio Perea, CIGB, Havana, Cuba, historic Affiliated Centre of the ICGEB, presents a novel therapeutic against HPV induced cancer in clinical trials in Cuba.
+John Doorbar, Department of Pathology, University of Cambridge, present sdisinfection and prevention strategies in clinical settings.
+Five days, over 100 presentations and poster sessions.

-James M. Pipas, University of Pittsburgh is the keynote speaker in the session sponsored by AIRC and will focus on what the study of these viruses has given back to cancer research in general.
+James M. Pipas, University of Pittsburgh is the keynote speaker in the session sponsored by AIRC and focuses on what the study of these viruses has given back to cancer research.

-A truly rich and high level gathering by scientists, bringing Trieste to the forefront of world scientific research.
+A truly rich and high-level gathering by scientists, bringing Trieste once again to the forefront in world scientific research.